 In a standard installation of Acrolinx, communication between the core server and the outside world is unencrypted.
 By "outside world" we mean people who connect to the core server with an Acrolinx integration, or with a web browser.

 Your core server has two separate URLs, each with a different port.
 The core server uses one of these URLs exclusively for internal communication (between your core server and language and analytics servers), and the other for public communication.
 This article tells you how to secure your public URL with HTTPS.
-To learn how to secure your internal URL with HTTPS, see our article on securing your internal Acrolinx URL with HTTPS.

 When integrations connect to the core server through the public internet, you might choose to use HTTPS, the internet standard for secure web communication.
 HTTPS communication ensures that data and passwords are unreadable during transmission.